Milice du district de Montréal

 By March 1760, combined with the Milices du district de Trois-Rivières, the Montréal Militia contributed 500 men to the expedition against Québec (not withstanding the numerous militiamen incorporated into the French regular line infantry for this operation).
 From April 21 to 25, transport vessels gradually sailed from Montréal for Québec.
 Overall this militia then counted 287 men and 59 non-combatants for a total of 347 men.
 On April 28, this militia took part in the Battle of Sainte-Foy where it was deployed in the second line.
 Despite this victory, the French army had to retire towards Montréal when a British relief fleet arrived at Québec.
 The militia of Montréal was later among the troops who faced the British three pronged attack against Montréal.
 In mid August, La Reine Infanterie and Royal Roussillon Infanterie were sent to Saint-Jean under the command of M. de Roquemaure who was later reinforced with all the Milice du district de Montréal.

-Militiamen had no uniforms.
-However, according to the work of the Historical Section of the General Staff (see the “References” section), around 1657, the militia of each district adopted a distinctive colour.
+Most sources agree on the fact that militiamen had no uniforms.
+However, the work of the Historical Section of the General Staff (see the “References” section) states that, around 1657, the militia of each district adopted a distinctive colour.
 The militiamen of Montréal wore a long blue hooded coat, a blue cap and blue sash.
 According to the same source, this distinctive dress was retained among the habitants until the conquest.

 In 1757, each Canadien militiaman was issued with:

 - 1 woollen cap

 - 1 coverlet